View the architectural renderings on flickr:

 (Details are being finalized during design & construction.
 Click on the image to learn more.)

-With the business plan approved, the next step in the planning process is the procurement phase.
+With the concept plan and business plan approved, and procurement complete, the next step in the capital planning process is the design and construction phase.

-Planning and construction for a new facility is a five-step process that will take place over the span of several years.
+Planning and construction for a new facility is a five-step process that occurs over the span of multiple years.